deryayigit/ceng-foundations/digital-signal-processing/statistics_probability_noise/04_gaussian_cdf_numerical_integration/README.md

-# Gaussian CDF Calculation
+# Gauss CDF Trapezoidal Calculation

 ## Objective and Project Description

 Cumulative Distribution Function (CDF) of a Gaussian Distribution Using Trapezoidal Integration from the Probability Density Function (PDF) for a Single Value
-(Gauss CDF Trapezoidal Calculation)

 This project demonstrates how the **Cumulative Distribution Function (CDF)** of a **Gaussian (Normal) distribution** can be computed numerically using the **trapezoidal integration method** applied to the **Probability Density Function (PDF)**.